Canadian Pain Task Force Online Consultation

 • Pain In Motion

-by Toedancer, about 4 years ago
+by Toedancer, over 4 years ago

 I had a very bad fall off stairs and went backwards, my back hit steps, then landed on basement floor on stomach, which means I did a flip in mid-air.
 The MRI showed 2 burst fractures in my spine.
 I already had 2 herniated discs, but was managing just fine.
 However, the fractures basically has made my life just STOP.
 Pain lifting legs to put pants on, pain standing too long, pain walking a quarter of a block.
 IOW's always Pain while in Motion.
 So sitting mostly, gaining weight, growing depressed.
 I was given pain meds, hated them all, won't...
 Continue reading